pzentenoe/vault-101/labs/lab-01.md

       vault
     ```

 3. Verify the CLI is working.
-On a second terminal windows do the following:
+Open a second terminal windows and do the following:

     ```bash
     export VAULT_ADDR=http://0.0.0.0:8200
     export VAULT_TOKEN=my-root-token

     vault status